 Patriot is a tiny town located in the state of Indiana.
 With a population of 205 people and just one neighborhood, Patriot is the 466th largest community in Indiana.
-Patriot has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Patriot has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Patriot is a blue-collar town, with 51.06% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Patriot is a town of service providers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Patriot who work in food service (21.28%), management occupations (7.45%), and maintenance occupations (5.32%).

-A relatively large number of people in Patriot telecommute to their jobs.
-Overall, about 11.70% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.70% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In Patriot, however, the average commute to work is quite long.
 On average, people spend 39.16 minutes each day getting to work, which is significantly higher than the national average.